xcp-ng/xcp-ng-org/docs/upgrade.md

 `$ touch /var/preserve/safe2upgrade`

-> Check that you are using GPT partitioning and not MBR and double check that you don't have any VDI attach to your local SR. Any remaining VDI will be removed.
+> Check that you are using GPT partitioning and not MBR and double check that you don't have any VDI attached to your local SR. Any remaining VDI will be removed.

-Then, you can follow the standard migration procedure describe before.
+Then, you can follow the standard migration procedure describe above.

 ### Migrating your XenServer Pool to XCP-ng without downtime